RoboticsZ12/MRE_320_ROVER/README.md

 # MRE_320_ROVER
 For the final project, we are tasked with creating a mars rover with the aid from @Brandon_Hickey.
-The project is split into four seperate components.
+The project is split into three seperate components.
 1) Hardware design
    ->Basic configuration for the body of the rover.